cecilehannay/cecilehannay.github.io/amwg_dev/README.md

 Another possibility is to keep track of the simulations are a collection of issues. https://github.com/swrneale/amwg_dev/issues

-Each simulation will correspond to a single issue with a template.
+Each simulation will correspond to a single issue.
+We will use a template to enter the simulations and specify:
+- casename
+- description
+- diags

-All the developpers can comment on the issue.
+The advantage is that all the developpers can comment on the issue.